-Quick mention about the weather first, wasn’t it another lovely day yesterday, but the weather seems to be saving itself for Easter, when we all want some nice sunshine over the weekend and we’ve been promised showers and even snow etc!
+Quick mention about the weather first before I go onto Easter eggs from long ago.
+After another lovely day the weather seems to be saving itself for Easter.
+We all want some nice sunshine over the weekend and instead we’ve been promised showers and even snow etc!

 Palm Oil Ban